openmrs/openmrs-book-guide/reporting.md

 After Amani Clinic staff created the underlying queries that their report required, they built several Composition Cohort Queries to tie them together.
 The most complicated query calculated the denominator of the second indicator, "non-pregnant women, age &gt; 16, seen during the week."

-This is their composition query, which includes the two parameters Start Date and End Date.
+This is their composition query, which includes the two parameters **Start Date** and **End Date**.
 It includes four underlying queries, with values in those queries mapped to these two parameters.
 Finally, the queries are combined with AND to run them all together.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20composition.png)